Abolish the Scottish Parliament Party: Subsequent activity

-John Ferguson was the party's candidate in the August 2025 Barrhead, Liboside and Uplawmoor by-election on East Renfrewshire Council.He came bottom of the poll with 27 first-preference votes (0.6%).
+John Ferguson was the party's candidate in the August 2025 Barrhead, Liboside and Uplawmoor by-election on East Renfrewshire Council.
+He came bottom of the poll with 27 first-preference votes (0.6%).

+The party ran in one seat in the 2026 Scottish Parliament election.

 Policies

 Abolish the Scottish Parliament's single issue is the end of Scottish devolution.
 They claim that the current devolution system does not resemble what was promised in the 1997 referendum.

 They decry the £100 million cost of the parliament as "shocking", pledging instead to spend the funding on the NHS and education.
 They propose returning executive powers to the Office of the Secretary of State for Scotland, returning legislative powers to the UK Parliament in London with a revival of pre-devolution role of the Scottish Grand Committee, and turning the Holyrood parliament building into a museum for the British Armed Forces.
 The party supports increasing the number of Scottish MPs to the seventy-four which Scotland had until 1950, elected on a proportional system.
 The party also opposes what it sees as "damaging, unpopular policies" pursued by the SNP, such as their "Named Person" system and the minimum pricing of alcohol.